 2.1 Covered Activities.

 2.1.1 Ceded Review.
 This Agreement provides for and serves as documentation of the transfer of authority to, and reliance on, a Reviewing IRB for IRB review and oversight of Research (“Ceded Review”).
-For purposes of this Agreement, “Research” means (i) any human subjects research within the meaning of the Federal Policy or within the meaning of any other federal human subjects protection regulations or policies; (ii) any investigation/clinical investigation within the meaning of the U.S. Food and Drug Administration (“FDA”) Clinical Investigation Regulations (defined in Exhibit A); and (iii) any other human subjects research for which any Participating Institution seeks or is required to rely on a Reviewing IRB.
+For purposes of this Agreement, “Research” means (i) any human subjects research within the meaning of the Federal Policy or within the meaning of any other federal human subjects protection regulations or policies; (ii) any investigation/clinical investigation within the meaning of the U.S. Food and Drug Administration (“FDA”) Clinical Investigation Regulations (defined in Exhibit A); and (iii) any other research for which any Participating Institution seeks or is required to rely on a Reviewing IRB.
 As used in this Agreement, Research may reference a specific study or protocol (an instance of Research) or collectively any or all of the studies or protocols eligible under the Agreement.

 2.1.2 Exemption Determinations.
-Although not within the scope of the Federal Policy or other federal laws, regulations or policies governing IRB reliance, for Participating Institutions that so wish, this Agreement also permits and serves as documentation of reliance on a Reviewing IRB or on a Reviewing IRB Institution for a determination whether Research is exempt from some or all of the requirements of the Federal Policy (“Exemption Determination”).
-In the case of Exemption Determinations, including those for which Limited IRB Review (defined in Exhibit A) is required, and with respect to Research that is subject to an Exemption Determination, all of the terms of this Agreement shall apply except for Sections 2.5, 5.4.1, 5.7, 5.9, 5.10, 5.11 5.13, 5.14, 5.15, 6.4, 6.6, 6.8, 6.9, 6.12, 6.13, 6.14, 6.16, and 6.17.
+This Agreement also permits and serves as documentation of reliance on a Reviewing IRB or on a Reviewing IRB Institution for a determination whether Research is exempt from some or all of the requirements of the Federal Policy (“Exemption Determination”).
+In the case of Exemption Determinations, including those for which Limited IRB Review (defined in Exhibit A) is required, and with respect to Research that is subject to an Exemption Determination, all of the terms of this Agreement shall apply to the extent provided therein except for Sections 2.5, 5.4.1, 5.7, 5.9, 5.15, 6.4, 6.8, 6.9, 6.12, and 6.14.

 Ceded Review of Research and Exemption Determinations shall each constitute a “Covered Activity” for purposes of this Agreement, and one or both may collectively be referred to herein as “Covered Activities.”